attilaolah/homelab/README.md

 An additional perk with Cloudflare is the free email forwarding of wildcard addresses, allowing incoming emails without having to register with an email provider or manage an exchange server.

 But the main reason for registering early is to get an SSL certificate.
-My ISP likes to block incoming traffic on port 80 from time to time, making it impossible to get/renew certificates using Certbot with the HTTP challenge.
+CGNAT occasionally causes incoming traffic on port 80 to be blocked, making it impossible to get/renew certificates using Certbot with the HTTP challenge.

 ### 3. Get a temporary Let's Encrypt certificate for the domain